Mtsoukis/ONOperas.jl/README.md

 # ONOperas

 A Julia package to scrape and format a CSV of opera premieres from **Opening Night!
 Opera & Oratorio Premieres**, compiled by Stanford University Libraries- with permission.
+This serves as an API for the database, since there is no option on the website to download or export the data.
+The database can be access at: https://exhibits.stanford.edu/operadata .

 ---